 Keeping plans up to date – regular monitoring of risk

 Risk is not a static concept.
 It changes over time.
-In addition, events that actually happen (e.g. a major reduction on budget) will generate new risks for the .
+In addition, events that actually happen (e.g. a major reduction on budget) will generate new risks for the Organisation.
 (For example, the achievement of a major capital project, which was low risk when funds were available may be high risk because of a budget revision.).

-Auditors must therefore monitor significant events that occur during the year and the impact these may have on the audit plan.
+Auditors must therefore monitor significant events that occur during the year (e.g. by reviewing new official documents, external reports, media coverage and change in the legal framework) and the impact these may have on the audit plan.
 (For example, a change of minister with very different views on the highest priority projects in the budget.)

 Annual review of the strategic plan